TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/SYS.rst

    :type: bool
    :Default: false

-   If on, the YAML imports are imported in the order they are defined in the importing YAML configuration.'
+   If on, the YAML imports are imported in the order they are defined in the importing YAML configuration.